Last Updated on

 Due to the intense cold weather Alaska experiences for most of the year, high season tickets during June to August book up fast, so try to reserve those several months in advance.
 When you’re heading south, be sure to grab a window seat on the righthand side and invest in a long range camera lens

-THE EMPIRE BUILDER by Roaming Around the World
+by Roaming Around the World

 Riding the Amtrak Empire Builder is a fantastic rail experience, while crossing the US by train!
 It’s Amtrak’s most popular long-distance route and may rail enthusiasts say it’s Amtrak’s most scenic route too!